Kenny Omega: DDT Pro-Wrestling (2008–2014, 2019)

-On October 23, Omega defeated Kai to become the new World Junior Heavyweight Champion.
-He lost the title back to Kai on May 27, 2012, in his sixth title defense.
 On December 23, Omega defeated El Generico to win the KO-D Openweight Championship for the first time.
 On January 27, 2013, Omega defeated Isami Kodaka in a title vs. title match, retaining his title and winning the DDT Extreme Championship held by Kodaka.
 He lost the KO-D Openweight Championship to Shigehiro Irie on March 20, 2013.
 On May 26, Omega, Ibushi, and Gota Ihashi defeated Yuji Hino, Antonio Honda, and Daisuke Sasaki to win the KO-D 6-Man Tag Team Championship.
 Omega's team lost the championship to Hino, Honda, and Hoshitango.
 On August 25, Omega lost the DDT Extreme Championship to Danshoku Dino.

 On January 26, 2014, the Golden☆Lovers defeated the respective teams of Kodaka and Yuko Miyamoto as well as Konosuke Takeshita and Tetsuya Endo in a three-way match to win the KO-D Tag Team Championship.
 The team of the Golden☆Lovers and Sasaki won the KO-D 6-Man Tag Team Championship from Irie, Keisuke Ishii, and Soma Takao in April but lost the title to Kudo, Masa Takanashi, and Yukio Sakaguchi the following month.
 On September 28, the Golden☆Lovers lost the KO-D Tag Team Championship to Takeshita and Endo.

-Omega returned to DDT for the promotion's Ultimate Party event on November 3, 2019, during which he and Riho scored a victory over Honda and Miyu Yamashita in a tag team match.
+Omega returned to DDT after five years, for the promotion's Ultimate Party event on November 3, 2019, during which he and Riho scored a victory over Honda and Miyu Yamashita in a tag team match.